Frequently Asked Questions

-Our present method involves hanging sections of 5’ tall nylon canvas strategically in the enclosure to cut down on space as well as to as to “funnel” the animal into either a shelter or deckpen.
-Several staff members, equipped with “Y” poles enter the enclosure and form a line, and moving as one unit, the “line” drives the animal into the desired location.
-The “line” moves slowly and quietly, giving the respective animal time to consider his/her options and make choices.
+Our present method involves hanging sections of 5’ tall nylon canvas strategically in the enclosure to cut down on space and also “funnel” the animal into either a shelter or den box.
+Several staff members, equipped with “Y” poles enter the enclosure and form a line.
+Moving as one unit, the “line” drives the animal into the desired location.
+The line moves slowly and quietly, giving the respective animal time to consider his/her options and make choices.
 The calmer we are, the calmer the animal is.
-At no time do we “rush” the animal, for that would only serve to further agitate the animal.
-Ideally, the animal chooses to run into the deckpen and the guillotine gate is lowered to seal the animal in.
-Once the animal is in the deckpen (or desired location), the animal needs to be physically restrained.
+At no time do we “rush” the animal – that would only serve to further agitate the animal.
+Ideally, the animal chooses to run into the den box and the guillotine gate is lowered to seal the animal in.
+Once the animal is in the den box (or desired location), the animal needs to be physically restrained.

 While the above method works for most of our animals, it does not work all the time.
-Rather than choose to utilize a deckpen or shelter, some animals will just lie down and “hunker”.
-In those instances, the “line” will slowly advance and when close enough, one person will safely restrain with a “Y” pole.
+Rather than choose to utilize a den box or shelter box, some animals will just lie down and “hunker”.
+In those instances, the line will slowly advance and when close enough, one person will safely restrain with a “Y” pole.
 We then proceed much the same as above.

 How do the animals behave when you enter their enclosures?